How to Prototype a Dashboard?

 Strategic dashboards usually display a goal, current status, and the projections required to meet the target.
 Strategic data might also include previous periods or years.
 For example, a sales manager will use a strategic dashboard to view performance on sales targets and compare the previous year, quarter, month, week, and day to track progress.

 Type 4.
-Tactical Dashboard Design
+Tactical Dashboard UI Design

 A tactical dashboard is a strategic/operational hybrid, allowing users to monitor performance towards an objective–like completing a project.